euroscipy/euroscipy.github.io/content/pages/2020/finaid.md

 ##### Privacy Policy

 The data we collect on this form will exclusively be used by EuroSciPy finaid committee for the selection of grant recipients and the processing of financial aid refunds.
 No data is passed on to third parties, except to our accountants and the bank in order to process the refunds.
-We use Google Forms for the processing and Google Drive for storing the relevant information.
+We use Google Forms for processing and Google Drive for storing the relevant information.